s3ql/s3ql/rst/installation.rst

 `GitHub <https://github.com/s3ql/s3ql/releases>`_.
 Then validate the tarball using `signify <https://github.com/aperezdc/signify>`_::

-  signify -V -z -m s3ql-XX.tar.gz -p s3ql-XX.pub
+  signify -V -m s3ql-XX.tar.gz -p s3ql-XX.pub

 The `s3ql-XX.pub` file needs to be obtained from a trustworthy source (it contains the signing key).
 Each S3QL release contains the signing key for the release after it in the